code2020ansible/AnsiDOC/README.md

 ### Phase 1

-- look up IP address of redfish enabled server from table
+- Look up IP address of redfish enabled server from table
-- look up redfish credentials from table
+- Look up redfish credentials from table
-- retrieve and output serial number from redfish API to console and back to table as a new column
+- Retrieve and output serial number from redfish API to console and back to table as a new column

 ### Phase 2